Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Related Work

-To the best of the author's knowledge, the proposed work is novel, as it addresses multi-robot informative cooperative path planning under a joint optimisation approach for exploration and cooperation, through softly defined dynamic rewards.
-While agent roles (e.g. exploration and reporting) can be directly assigned, agents can also seamlessly interchange between them as a result of the optimisation.
-Path optimisation simultaneously considers mission goals, intermittent communication under realistic restrictions, energy limitations, prior environment knowledge, sensing uncertainty, and different NART compositions, while other contributions target at most some of these factors.
-A combination of opportunistic and implicit planned cooperation is considered for optimised mission performance, agent reports, and group resilience to unforeseen occurrences during deployment.
+Table \ref{tab:extended_comparison} resumes the analysed related work on ground sensing coverage.
+It highlights the considerations of several recent works on NART agents, cooperation strategies, agent limitations, and performance analysis.
+This table also highlights the novelty of the proposed work.
+To the best of the author's knowledge, the proposed work is novel, as it includes softly defined dynamic cooperation rewards within a multi-robot informative cooperative path planning approach, with single-objective exploration optimisation and communication-aware reward shaping.
+While agent roles (e.g., exploration and reporting) can be explicitly assigned, agents can also seamlessly interchange between them as a result of the optimisation (i.e., implicit definition).
+Inter-agent connectivity considers the limitations of radio technology and physical phenomena, rather than solely the euclidean distance between agents.
+Path optimisation simultaneously considers mission goals, intermittent communication under realistic constraints, energy limitations, prior environment knowledge, sensing uncertainty, and different NART compositions (i.e., homogeneous and heterogeneous), while other works target at most some of these factors.
+A combination of opportunistic and implicit planned cooperation is considered to optimise mission performance, agent reports, and group resilience to unforeseen occurrences during deployment.
+For each set of optimised paths, the trade-off between NART reporting, global situational awareness, and coverage path planning performance is also evaluated.